-By default, the temporary directory will be created in the current working directory when you run MapTiler.
+By default, the temporary directory will be created in the system default temporary location (/tmp/ on Unix-like systems, or path from the environment variable%TEMP% on Windows-like systems).
 You can override this with the option:

 -work_dir [directory] The location where to store temporary data during rendering.
-By default the current working directory.
+By default the system temporary directory.